img

 Here’s what it is.

-Function-as-a-Service (FaaS) is a type of cloud computing model that enables software developers (cloud customers) to build, deploy, run, and manage applications as functions without worrying about the infrastructure.
+Function-as-a-Service (FaaS) is a cloud computing model that enables software developers (cloud customers) to build, deploy, run, and manage applications as functions without worrying about the infrastructure.
 Such infrastructure is usually a vital part of developing and launching applications.

 In other words, companies employing the FaaS model run their applications directly from the cloud instead of hosting them on a server.
 It is time-consuming to run, manage, and maintain servers.
 Hence, a serverless model like FaaS is quickly gaining traction among businesses.

 In the traditional cloud computing model, the code runs on the server continuously, and you are charged for it.
-Under the conventional model, one also has to provision infrastructure, while FaaS removes the need for it.
-Therefore, all the other types of cloud computing models must operate on a server at any given time.
-But with FaaS, the model runs only when a function is executed; it stops after the code is executed.
+Under the conventional model, one must also provision infrastructure, while FaaS removes its need.
+Therefore, all the other cloud computing models must operate on a server at any given time.

 Examples of FaaS include the following:

-FaaS and Serverless Architecture – Are They the Same Thing?
+FaaS and Serverless Architecture: Are they the Same Thing?

 Let’s see what these similarities and differences are.

 In the beginning, both terms used to mean the same thing, more or less.
-However, with time serverless architecture’s scope expanded to include a set of practices and architectural models that employ the in-depth use of common services, including the custom business logic present in FaaS.
+However, with time, serverless architecture’s scope expanded to include a set of practices and architectural models that employ the in-depth use of common services, including the custom business logic present in FaaS.

-Traditional applications and microservices can both use serverless architecture insofar as they abide by state management and scaling requirements while being containerized.
+Traditional applications and microservices can use serverless architecture insofar as they abide by state management and scaling requirements while being containerized.

-Hence, the primary difference between the two is that while both eliminate the need for users to configure and manage the underlying infrastructure, serverless runs continuously and FaaS does not.
+Hence, the primary difference between the two is that while both eliminate the need for users to configure and manage the underlying infrastructure, serverless runs continuously, and FaaS does not.
 Function-as-a-Service (FaaS) only runs for a short duration, executes the function, and then shuts down, thus saving you incremental business costs.

 This makes Function-as-a-Service one type of serverless architecture, yet the difference between the two remains.
 It helps to think of serverless architecture as an umbrella term under which FaaS features.